 “…what speaks to me is the actual quality of the end product, i.e. my mix.
 That quality is indisputable and sets Audient products apart from many others.”

-The second level of the Live Sound Engineer Training series kicked off at the end of March and will be travelling to five Caribbean countries, following great success with the initial ‘Headroom – Live Sound Engineer Training (Level 1)’ course debuted in January last year.
+The second level of the Live Sound Engineer Training series kicked off at the end of March and will be travelling to five Caribbean countries until late May, following great success with the initial ‘Headroom – Live Sound Engineer Training (Level 1)’ course debuted in January last year.
 “Both workshops will be introduced in five additional countries this year,” adds Kevin.

 “High quality sound is the main thing that separates me and my work from other engineers,” he continues, insisting on using his iD22 in the training sessions as well as his recordings.
 “It gives me the unquestionable quality I can rely on.
 Many companies do a good ‘on paper’ presentation of their product, but what speaks to me is the actual quality of the end product, i.e. my mix.
 That quality is indisputable and sets Audient products apart from many others.”